a19simma/stockchart/README.md

 # Introduction

 This is a component for a candlestick chart in react.
+Below is an example screenshot.

 ![alt text](./stockchart.png?raw=true)